backslash-zero/42/libasm/readme.md

 ![image](https://cs.lmu.edu/~ray/images/nasmstructure.png)

 ## Used Instructions
 _inc_       increments by 1 a register
-_cmp_ compare to arguments seperated by a comma
-_jmp_ simple jump
+_cmp_       compare to arguments seperated by a comma _jmp_       simple jump
-_jne_ jump if not equal: conditional jump that follows a test.
+_jne/jnz_   jump if not equal: conditional jump that follows a test.
+_je/jz_     jump if equal
+_call_      call external function
+_push_      writing a value onto the stack
+_pop_       restoring value

 ## Used Registers

-_rax_ contains the return value of the function
-_rsi_ source        address for cmp or mov
+_rax_       contains the return value of the function _rdi_       destination   address for cmp or mov, usually input string 1 _rsi_       source        address for cmp or mov, usually inpuy string 2 _rcx_       loop counter
-_rdi_ destination   address for cmp or mov
-_rcx_ loop counter
 _rdx_       loop counter 2
+_dl_        least significant byte of dx, usually used to store the _byte[]_    allows character operands with a single character or strings